 The day-to-day work of a QA analyst will vary depending on the software, where it is in the development cycle, and the structure of the organization they work for.
 Here’s an example of a recent job posting for a QA analyst.

-All jobs will require applicants to have knowledge of several programming languages, to demonstrate an ability to develop strategies for testing software and an ability to work closely with other QA teams.
+All jobs will require applicants to know several programming languages, demonstrate an ability to develop strategies for testing software and work closely with other QA teams.

 QA Analyst Jobs & Salary